 Established in 1891, Itasca is Minnesota's oldest state park.
 Today, the park totals more than 32,000 acres and includes more than 100 lakes.
 Walk across the mighty Mississippi as it starts its winding journey 2,552 miles to the Gulf of Mexico.
-Stand under towering pines at Preacher's Grove.
-Visit the Itasca Indian Cemetery or Wegmann's Cabin, landmarks of centuries gone by.
-Camp under the stars, or stay the night at the historic Douglas Lodge or cabins.
+Stand under towering pines and visit landmarks of centuries gone by throughout the park.
+Camp under the stars or stay the night in one of our 45 overnight units.
 Explore Wilderness Drive past the 2,000-acre Wilderness Sanctuary, one of Minnesota's seven National Natural Landmarks.

 Tell me more about this park's wildlife, history, geology and landscape.